typings/typings/README.md

 ## From TSD to typings

 **Important: For existing TSD users, Typings will install from DefinitelyTyped using the `--ambient` flag.
-Regular dependencies are maintained in the [registry](https://github.com/typings/registry).**
+Other dependencies are maintained in the [registry](https://github.com/typings/registry).**

 You're possibly wondering what it's like going from using TSD to Typings.
 To use Typings as you used TSD the migration is not extreme.
 Where you previously would have: